IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST TEXTUAL SYNTAX CONTENT MANAGEMENT

 Lexical Scope

-Lexical Scope is a kind of Abstract Entity Element that defines the existence, visibility, and accessibility of the entities nested within it through a Nesting Relationship.
+Lexical Scope is a kind of Abstract Entity that defines the existence, visibility, and accessibility of the entities nested within it through a Nesting Relationship.

 Lexical Scope carries no intrinsic semantic meaning; it serves purely as a syntactic mechanism for establishing hierarchical containment.